International Trailer for Julia Roberts' Drama 'Eat Pray Love'

 This looks good, I mean really good.
 Sony has released an international trailer (found on SlashFilm) for the upcoming Julia Roberts drama Eat Pray Love, which was based on Elizabeth Gilbert's bestselling memoir.
 The first official trailer came out back in March and although this isn't made for US audiences (at least from a marketing standpoint), I still think it does a great job of selling a great looking film.
 I think this might be a surprise hit late in the summer, but I don't know, depends on if the buzz continues to grow, at least from the female demographic.
 Not everyone will be into this, but check out the new trailer below if you're interested!

-Watch the new international trailer for Ryan Murphy's Eat Pray Love:
+Watch the new international trailer for Ryan Murphy's Eat Pray Love from YouTube:

 A happily married woman (Julia Roberts) realizes her life needs to go in a different direction, and after a painful divorce, she takes off on a round-the-world journey.
 Based on the memoir by Elizabeth Gilbert.